THE HEALING ARTS

 2. Vaccination and other so-called preventive measures such as mammograms and water fluoridation.

-5. Defensive medicine and other structural problems.
+5. Defensive medicine and other structural problems of modern medical care.
 For more, please read Your Doctors Priorities.

-These may be called the structural aspect of healing the body.
-Throughout history, some practitioners of all the healing arts did structural manipulation of the bones and soft tissues for healing purposes.
+These may be called structural healing arts.
+They all involve manipulation of the bones, muscles and soft tissues for healing purposes.
+They have been practiced for millennia.

 Chiropractic and osteopathy helped thousands of people in the early 20th century in America.
 This led to a bitter battle with the allopaths or drug doctors, who viewed bone and tissue manipulation as competition.
 The allopathic trade organization and political arm, the AMA or American Medical Association, nearly drove chiropractic and osteopathy out of business using thug tactics and big money politics.
 They outlawed their schools, lied and denigrated their work, and used other methods to discredit and banish them.